 - Contracted Providers may request interpreters for Members whose primary language is other than English by calling GlobalHealth's Provider Services at 1-866-277-5300 during business hours. - If the GlobalHealth representative is unable to interpret in the requested language, the representative will immediately connect the provider and the Member to telephonic interpreter services.
-Contracted Providers must support Member access to telephone with a dual headset.
+Contracted Providers must support Member access to telephonic interpreter services by offering a telephone with speaker capability or a telephone with a dual headset.
 Contracted Providers may offer GlobalHealth Members interpreter services if the Members do not request them on their own.
 It is never permissible to ask a family member, friend or minor to interpret.
 If a Member requests someone be allowed to interpret, it must be documented that telephonic interpreter services were offered and declined by the Member.